Probing initial baryon stopping and equation of state with rapidity-dependent directed flow of identified particles

 At 7.7 GeV, the consequences are illustrated when the baryon peaks merge because of the smaller beam rapidity: Such a baryon distribution with transverse expansion naturally gives $v_1(y)$ with a positive slope (Fig.~\ref{fig:bes_v1}(o,p)); however, in this case, although the tilted peaks do not generate the cubic rapidity dependence in $v_1(y)$, it still helps to reduce the positive slope, which makes $v_1(y)$ around midrapidity more consistent with the STAR measurements.
 Again, we emphasize the essence of the $f^B_c(\eta_s)$ component in suppressing $v_1(y)$ and generating the relatively small $v_1(y)$ at 7.7 GeV.
 It is noticeable that the $v_1(y)$ of baryons we obtain starts decreasing at $|y|\gtrsim0.7$, while the measured value keeps increasing.
 This difference may originate from the interactions between the spectators and the fireball which are expected to be important at low beam energies \cite{Zhang:2018wlk,Nara:2021fuu} but not considered in this work.

-Finally, we explore how the $v_1(y)$ of identified particles can provide information of the chemistry of the nuclear matter, by comparing results using NEOS-B to those using NEOS-BQS at 7.7 GeV in Figs.~\ref{fig:v1_comp}(e)-(h).
+Finally, we explore how the $v_1(y)$ of identified particles can provide information of the chemistry of the nuclear matter, by comparing results using NEOS-B to those using NEOS-BQS (assuming strangeness neutrality $n_S {\,=\,} 0$ and fixed electric charge-to-baryon ratio $n_Q{\,=\,}0.4 n_B$) at 7.7 GeV in Figs.~\ref{fig:v1_comp}(e)-(h).
 The latter imposes local strangeness neutrality and thus strongly couples the production of $K^+$ and $\Lambda$ which carry the chemical potentials $\mu_Q+\mu_S$ and $\mu_B-\mu_S$, respectively.
 For example, at $y{\,>\,}0$, because the sideward pressure gradient drives more $K^+$ towards $-x$-direction, more $\Lambda$s come alongside to assure strangeness neutrality, acting against the production of $\Lambda$ towards $+x$-direction due to the asymmetric baryon distribution.
 This suppresses the $v_1$ of $\Lambda$s around midrapidity, and even alters its sign beyond $|y|\gtrsim0.6$ (Fig.~\ref{fig:v1_comp}(h)).
 Similarly, the $v_1$ of $K^+$ in turn gets suppressed because of $\Lambda$s.
 As a results, requiring strangeness neutrality destroys the similarity indicated by the measurements in $v_1$ of $\pi^+$ and $K^+$, and that in $p$ and $\Lambda$ at 7.7 GeV.
 We have also checked that using NEOS-BQS only slightly changes $v_1(y)$ at 19.6 GeV and higher beam energies.
 This suggests that to properly describe the dynamical evolution around 10 GeV and lower center-of-mass energies, the simulations propagating multiple charges with EoS at finite $\mu_{B, Q, S}$ without constraints imposed by NEOS-B and NEOS-BQS would be necessary.
-This low beam energy region is covered by the BES-II program, and thus the upcoming rapidity-dependent directed flow measurements can probe the initial distributions and EoS of multiple charges.
+This low beam energy region is covered by the BES-II program, and thus the upcoming rapidity-dependent $v_1(y)$ measurements can probe the initial distributions and EoS of multiple charges.

-{\it \textbf{Summary.}---} In summary, using a (3+1)-dimensional hybrid framework with parametric initial conditions, we successfully reproduce the measured rapidity and beam energy dependence of the directed flow $v_1(y)$ of identified particles from 7.7 to 200 GeV.
-Since a smooth cross-over EoS is used in all the simulations, the observed sign change in the net protons' $dv_1/dy|_{y=0}$ around 10-20 GeV collision energy is not a direct evidence of the first-order phase transition of the QCD matter, but rather a consequence of the initial baryon stopping.
+{\it \textbf{Summary.}---} Using a (3+1)-dimensional hybrid framework with parametric initial conditions, we successfully reproduce the measured rapidity and beam energy dependence of the directed flow $v_1(y)$ of identified particles from 7.7 to 200 GeV.
+Since a smooth cross-over EoS is used, the observed sign change in the net protons' $dv_1/dy|_{y=0}$ around 10-20 GeV collision energy is not an evidence of the first-order phase transition of the QCD matter, but rather a consequence of the initial baryon stopping.